-Count I-Application for Declaratory Relief (§ 37.001 TEX.
+Count I-Application for Declaratory Relief (§ 37.001 Tex.
 CIV.
 PRAC. & REM.
 CODE et seq.)

-Plaintiffs seek a declaratory judgment pursuant to the Texas Uniform Declaratory Judgment Act ("UDJA"), Texas Civil Practice & Remedies Code Section 37.001 et seq.
+Plaintiffs seek a declaratory judgment pursuant to the Texas Uniform Declaratory

+Judgment Act ("UDJA"), Texas Civil Practice & Remedies Code Section 37.001 et seq.
 An actual and justiciable controversy exists and has arisen between Plaintiffs and Defendants.
 Plaintiffs seek a declaratory judgment against Defendants pursuant to the UDJA declaring the rights, status, and other legal relations between and among these parties regarding the payment of legal fees, if any.
-As such, the Court should declare that: (1) Defendants and Plaintiffs do not have an enforceable agreement between and amongst themselves; (2) Plaintiffs are not bound by Defendants' pre-trial hybrid contingency agreement that was apparently signed by Hopper and Wassmer; (3) Plaintiffs and Defendants have no agreement with respect to the Chase Lawsuit; (4) to the extent Defendants would try and enforce their pre-trial hybrid contingency agreement upon Plaintiffs, that agreement is void ab initio as to Plaintiffs because it fails to comply with Rule 1.04(f) of the Texas Disciplinary Rules of Professional Conduct; and, finally, (5) Defendants have no interest in Plaintiffs' contingency agreement with Hopper and Wassmer.
+As such, the Court should declare that: (1) Plaintiffs are not a party to any contingency fee contract with Defendants; (2) Defendants never retained Plaintiffs for services related to Hopper and Wassmer's claims against Chase; (3) Defendants and Plaintiffs have no contractual agreement to perform legal services related to Hopper and Wassmer's claims against Chase; (4) Defendants have no legal rights to the proceeds of any settlement obtained by Hopper and Wassmer via their post-trial settlement with Chase because Defendants failed to perform any legal services that are compensable on a contingency fee basis pursuant to any such contract; (5) Defendants have no legal rights to the proceeds of any settlement obtained by Hopper and Wassmer via their post-trial settlement with Chase because they waived and/or are estopped from claiming an interest; (6) Defendants have no legal rights to the proceeds of any settlement obtained by Hopper and Wassmer via their post-trial settlement with Chase because any purported contingency in the purported contract never occurred; and, most importantly, (7) the hybrid contingency provision in Defendants' contract is void ab initio because it fails to comply with Rule 1.04(f) of the Texas Disciplinary Rules of Professional Conduct and Section 82.065(a) of the Texas Government Code.